piotrek1668/mph-manager/README.md

-This is a free Manager for the MiningPoolHub-Pool
+8This is a free Manager for the MiningPoolHub-Pool
 --------------

 With this little programm you can simply start mining with your cpu or gpu on the MiningPoolHub!